 Technology is constantly transforming the appraisal industry.
 New solution-driven technologies have definitely streamlined some of the work that appraisers have to do.
-Professionals who adopt and adapt to new technologies are the ones who tend to use their time more effectively, provide their clients with more accurate reports, have improved customer service and faster turnaround times.
+Professionals who adopt and adapt to new technologies are the ones who tend to use their time more effectively, provide their clients with more accurate reports, and have improved customer service and faster turnaround times.
 Moreover, the 2019 Appraisal Income Guide by McKissock stated that appraisers who are successful at adopting new technologies earn over $44,000 more per year than appraisers who fail to leverage those tools.

 However, for a few years now, innovation has been incremental and it has focused on better and more flexible processes.
 Today, it looks like the next technological leap is just around the corner.
 Will your smartphone replace your laser distance measuring device?
 Let’s take a look to see if we have any proof for that claim and learn how technology is transforming the way appraisers calculate GLA and the benefits it can provide throughout the mortgage industry.